pstolarz/CoopThreads/README.md

 space required by preemptive ISRs activities.
 For this reason exact minimal thread stack size for a given thread routine is fluent and may substantially differ for various platforms and development environments.
-If low memory RAM usage is critical it's usually feasible to start with trial and error method.
-Try with some minimal thread stack size value and increase its size in case of platform instability/crashes.
+If low memory RAM usage is critical it's usually feasible to start with the trial and error method - try with some minimal thread stack size value and increase its size in case of platform instability/crashes.

 ## Platform Callbacks